 Labor and employment matters can be very complex for the attorney and very stressful for the client.
 Clients need to trust that their legal representation is organized and keeping on top of everything.
 Clio allows the lawyers in Nathan’s firm to do just that.
 It also helps them all stay on the same page and work effectively as a team.
 Nathan’s area of practice involves a lot of documents, files, and correspondence.

-Clio’s document management system is a favorite feature for him: “I really love the new folder option.
+Clio’s legal document management system is a favorite feature for him: “I really love the new folder option.
 It lets us upload documents into subfolders, making them easier to retrieve when we need them.”

 Of course, the most difficult thing for any lawyer to manage is time.
 Fortunately, Clio helps lawyers do that with ease.
 With an organized system, fluid communications, and ready accessibility, everyone in the firm is better enabled to spend more time on actual legal work and less time on administrative tasks or calling clients to update them on where matters stand.